Create a Community Event: Celebrate Autumn

 Yarn Bomb: Coordinate a knitting class for beginners, class to knit and chat, or a full yarn bomb in the neighborhood.
 It’s educational and very season-friendly.

 Annual Friendsgiving: Create an annual Friendsgiving event at the community table in Persimmon Park or a common space such as a community room or neighborhood park.

 Community is a two-way conversation, a living, breathing thing.
 Get to know your neighbors and create community connections with small steps.
 Even if you’ve lived in your Bay Meadows home for a while, it’s easy to reach out to neighbors by giving a smile and saying, “Hey, I’ve been meaning to introduce myself.”
 Simply saying hello with a warm smile could be the random act of kindness your neighbor needs to feel at home.

 Conveniently located between San Francisco and Palo Alto in San Mateo, Bay Meadows offers housing within walking distance of Caltrain.
 Ease of transportation is only one reason you’ll fall in love with Bay Meadows.
 Smartly-designed, high-quality new homes and apartments sit among 18 acres of open space, which includes parks, a community garden, public art, ball fields, bocce and basketball courts and a new playground.
-All this just a walk from Whole Foods, Blue Bottle Coffee, Slices San Mateo, ROAM Artisan Burgers, Fieldwork Brewing Co., Hillsdale Shopping Center and more.
+All this just a walk from Whole Foods, Blue Bottle Coffee, Humphry Slocombe, ROAM Artisan Burgers, Fieldwork Brewing Co., Hillsdale Shopping Center and more.
 Learn more about what Midurban life offers by booking your personal tour of The Bay Meadows Apartment Collection.